hellohaptik/docs_haptik/docs/agent-chat/adding-agents-and-permissions.md

 title: Adding Agents & Permissions
 ---

-## Permissions
+## Features
-All our functionalities are linked to a permission, if the permission is allocated, the functionality is accessable to the user.
+All our functionalities are linked to a feature, if the feature is allocated to a user, the functionality is accessable.

 ## Permission Groups

-A combinition of these permissions is what we term as 'Permission Groups'
+A combinition of these features is what we term as 'Permission Groups'

 Agents can be assigned these 'Permission Groups' via the haptik administrator.
 By default we have two configured '**Permission Groups**' for clients, namely: